TrilemmaFoundation/soccer-analytics-engineering/README.md

-# Soccer Analytics: Data Engineering ⚽️
+# Soccer Analytics Engineering ⚽️

-Welcome to the **Soccer Analytics** data engineering repository.
+Welcome to the **Soccer Analytics Engineering** repository.
 This project focuses on building a high-performance, normalized analytical database from [StatsBomb Open Data](https://github.com/statsbomb/open-data) using DuckDB.

 ---